locluong09/personal-homepage/README.md

-# Welcome to my personal homepage — a place for my research projects and a few random thoughts along the way.
+## Just a personal homepage — for my research projects and a few random thoughts.

 A while ago, I found a nice tutorial about Go for website which is easy to follow.
 So I decided to use Go to learn a bit about web development.
 This site is built entirely with Go: a pure Go backend and native GoHTML for the frontend, styled minimally.
 I prefer keeping things simple, so the design follows a minimalist approach.
 The site is deployed on Fly.io, which integrates smoothly with GitHub for automatic updates whenever I push new changes.
 MathJax is used for displaying equations, and Google Analytics helps track site activity.